Draxerra/discord-composer-bot/README.md

 ### Live Server

 To view a live version of the bot on a server, click [here](https://discord.gg/jtrtv75).
+The prefix for all the commands is `c>`.

 ### Commands